8 x 17 x 6 inch polycarbonate cage.

 ACUP Compliance Committee (ACC)

-A subcommittee of IACUC members that is chaired by the IACUC Vice-Chair.
-The ACC is tasked with conducting the initial assessment of an allegation or report and fulfilling the purpose of the Policy on Investigating Noncompliance and Animal Welfare Concerns.
-The ACC includes, at minimum, the IACUC Vice-Chair, a non-affiliated IACUC member, and at least one other faculty scientific IACUC member.
+A subcommittee of IACUC members that is chaired by an IACUC Vice-Chair.
+The ACC is tasked with conducting the “Allegation and Report Assessment.”
+The ACC includes, at minimum, an IACUC Vice-Chair, a non-affiliated IACUC member, and at least one other faculty scientific IACUC member.

 An ACUO Compliance Consultant and a designated faculty veterinarian will also be part of the committee to provide support.
-If allegations or inquiries include a safety or hazardous materials component, a member of Environment, Health and Safety will be added as an ad hoc consultant to the ACC.
-Appointment to the subcommittee is at the discretion of the ACUO Director and terms are for one year.
+If allegations or inquiries include a safety or hazardous materials component, a member of Environment, Health and Safety (EHS) will be added as an ad hoc consultant to the ACC.
+Appointment to the subcommittee is at the discretion of the ACUO Director.

 Acute Use